-State dialog automatically prevents the accidental creation of a transient EC state from an existing unconnected EC state by giving it the name of an event input that is already in use in an EC transition condition.
+- The EC State dialog automatically prevents the accidental creation of a simple EC state from an existing unconnected EC state by giving it the name of an event input that is already in use in an EC transition condition.

-The popup menu of the ECC editor
+- The popup menu of the ECC editor

 provides a Validate item, which can detect the following